ToF-/BlockUs/ReadMe.md

 ## user stories
 (carpaccio)

-1. display a blokus board with colored tiles
+1. display a blokus board with colored tiles on a web page The tiles are stored in a text file on the server

 ## ideas for the board